hzeller/rpi-rgb-led-matrix/python/README.md

 Building
 --------

+If you have a different than the standard wiring (for instance if you have an Adafruit HAT), edit the [../lib/Makefile](../lib/Makefile#L26) first to choose the hardware in question.

-In the root directory for the matrix library simply type:
+Then, in the root directory for the matrix library simply type:

 ### Python 2